Arbor vs. Pergola vs. Gazebo

 An arbor is a simple structure.
 It can be small or large, but if you’re asking, “What’s an arbor?” you should know that it’s essentially a simple arch or flat-topped structure supported by one beam on either side.
 But there’s a bit more to it than that.

 An arbor comprises a frame that serves as an entryway of sorts.
 Many even include a gate.
-You’ll likely see arbors covered with climbing plants or vines, like morning glories or even jasmine, which add texture, variety and height to the overall appeal.
+You’ll likely see arbors covered with climbing plants or vines, like morning glories or even jasmine, which add texture, variety, color, and height to the overall appeal.

 An arbor is very similar to a trellis, though that’s not what we’re comparing here.
 The difference between the two is that a trellis’ primary purpose is to support plants, while an arbor offers that as a bonus function outside of serving as an entryway.

-Later, we’ll compare a pergola vs. arbor so you can see how the two stack up against one another.
+Later, we’ll compare a pergola vs. arbor so you can see features of each and how they compare with one another.

 Purpose of Arbors

 Arbors help to welcome someone into a garden or backyard, or they can lead people down a particular path, like for weddings or other backyard events.
-They can also be beautiful photo backgrounds or protect your gardens from children or guests walking through them.
+They can also be beautiful photo backgrounds that enhance your favorite garden space.

 Arbors can serve multiple purposes, depending only on your unique goals.
 They can: